 Buhari Inaugurates Agricultural Development Institute to Enhance National Food Security

-President Muhammadu Buhari on Saturday inaugurated the Agricultural Machinery and Equipment Development Institute (AMEDI) in Lafia, Nasarawa State capital to enhance food security and create jobs for the youths across the country.
+President Muhammadu Buhari yesterday inaugurated the Agricultural Machinery and Equipment Development Institute (AMEDI) in Lafia, Nasarawa State capital to enhance food security and create jobs for the youths across the country.

 AMEDI is one of the Buhari administration’s legacies meant to make Nigeria a hub and supplier of agro-allied technology, equipment and machinery.